Post-Cut Metadata Inference Attacks on Quantum Circuit Cutting Pipelines: Conclusion

 \section{Conclusion}

-We formalised post-cut execution transcripts as a confidentiality surface and demonstrated that a semi-honest cloud provider can infer meaningful structural properties of quantum workloads from compiled fragment metadata alone.
-Under strict instance-disjoint generalisation across an 8-family, 1,200-fragment empirical corpus, our attack achieves AUC of 0.999 for algorithm family, 0.924 for cut mechanism, and 0.998 for Hamiltonian $k$-locality, using only three provider-visible compiled circuit features.
+We formalised post-cut execution transcripts as a confidentiality surface and showed that a semi-honest cloud provider can infer meaningful structural properties of quantum workloads, including algorithm identity and Hamiltonian structure, from compiled fragment metadata alone, using only three provider-visible features and validated on a 156-qubit production backend.
+This leakage hierarchy directly reflects the transpilation penalty: topology-dependent compilation overhead imprints algorithmic structure onto fragment footprints, while timing and shot-count channels collapse to chance.

-The leakage hierarchy --- structural properties before topological properties --- reflects the physical routing tax mechanism: topology-dependent compilation overhead makes compiled circuit footprints informative about the algorithms and Hamiltonians that produced them.
-This is empirically confirmed by near-perfect structure-only channel performance on five of six tasks, and validated on a 156-qubit production backend where QPU execution time remains invariant across a $25{\times}$ variation in compiled depth, rendering timing side-channels ineffective.

-These results demonstrate that circuit cutting is not confidentiality-neutral.
-Classical control-plane artefacts generated by fragmentation leak algorithmic and Hamiltonian-level information in a statistically robust manner, persisting under matched-footprint controls and across unseen workload scales.
-Transcript-level metadata should be treated as a first-class security concern in quantum cloud system design, and mitigations must target the compilation footprint --- not only the circuit payload --- to constitute a complete quantum cloud security posture.

-Cross-run linkability --- determining whether separate transcripts originate from the same workload instance --- represents a natural extension of this attack surface and is left for future work.

-The A2 sub-family discrimination task achieves an overall accuracy of 0.414 and Macro-AUC of 0.587 (against a chance baseline of $1/3$), exhibiting strong family-dependent variation.
-As illustrated in Fig.~\ref{fig:subfamilies}, the QFT family demonstrates the clearest sub-family separability, reflecting distinct routing requirements for its standard, swap-free, and approximate variants.
-Conversely, variational families (HEA, QML, and Sim) display greater within-family overlap.
-This is physically consistent, as their sub-variants (e.g., differing entanglement topologies or feature maps) compile into structurally similar footprints that are difficult to distinguish using coarse metadata alone.
-Full per-family results are available in the supplementary materials.

-Table~\ref{tab:corpus_dist} details the composition of our empirical corpus, outlining the specific structural sub-variants generated for each of the eight algorithm families.
-Generating $N=150$ logical fragments per family and transpiling each across three distinct hardware topologies yields a perfectly balanced dataset of 450 compiled transcript records per family.